avine/formation-angular-base/doc/workbook/public/02_workspace.md

 - Open the browser at the URL specified in the console.
 You should see the 4 products available in the catalog.

-- Next, copy/paste the content of `design/assets` into `public/assets`
+- Next, copy/paste the contents of `design/assets` into `public/assets`

 - Finally, open the file `design/index.html` in your code editor
-  - It contains **brief informations** about the layout of the design
+  - It contains **brief information** about the layout of the design
   - Follow the **detailed instructions** provided below in this workbook to integrate the design into your Angular application

 <!-- separator-vertical -->